Topics Map > Administration & Governance > Governance & Committees

-Topics Map > College of Letters and Science > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors
+Topics Map > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

 The L&S Faculty Senate is the main legislative body of the College, meeting once per semester.
 Senate members are elected to represent disciplinary districts (often, a department's University senators also serve as College senators).
 The Senate receives annual reports of the L&S Academic Planning Council, Curriculum Committee, and Faculty Honors Committee, as well as for other reports and questions forwarded at the discretion of the Chair, the APC, the CC, or upon recommendation of members.